TEHIK-EE/ig-ee-allergy/input/pagecontent/index.md

 [//]: # (REPLACE_ME: Should replace with domain specific introduction)
 ### Intro
-This implementation guide is a base template and starter point for creating new IG within TEHIK.

-It provides some conventions on how to structure IG, build it and publish generated website.
+This implementation guide is for the allergy and intolerances data exchange in the context of patient summary and cross boarder activities.

 #### Source code
 [//]: # (REPLACE_ME: Use project specific GitHub repository URL)